gcharalampous/book-notes/thinking_fast_and_slow.md

 ### Reflections

-- Chapter-1 sets the stage for a deeper understanding of human behavior by explaining the dual-system approach.
+- Part-I sets the stage for a deeper understanding of human behavior by explaining the dual-system approach.
 It provides a framework of why we often rely on intuition, and how we misled by it.
 Understanding the dynamics between System 1 and System 2 can have practical implications in various fields such as marketing, economics, and personal decision-making.
 The chapter introduces the idea that System 1 is prone to biases and errors because it operates quickly and on the basis of heuristics (mental shortcuts).

 ---

-## Part-II: Chapter Title
+## Part-II: Heuristics and Biases

 ### Summary

 [Write a brief summary of the chapter here]

-### Key Points

-- [Key point 1]
-- [Key point 2]
-- [Key point 3]
+#### Ch 10: The Law of Small Numbers

+- System 1 is highly adept in one form of thinking, automatically and effortlessly identifying causal connections between events, sometimes even when the connection is spurious.
+- Large samples are more precise than small samples.
+Small samples yield extreme results more often than large samples do.
+- A machine for jumping to conclusions will act as if it believed in the law of small numbers and produce a representation of reality that makes too much sense.
+- The exaggerated faith in small samples is one example of a broader illusion: we focus more on the content of messages than their reliability, leading to a simpler and more coherent view of the world than the data justify.
+Jumping to conclusions is safer in our imagination than in reality.
+- Statistics produce many observations that seem to beg for causal explanations but do not support them.
+Many facts are due to chance, including sampling accidents.
+Causal explanations of chance events are inevitably wrong.

 ### Reflections